Everyone 13 to 64 Should Know Their HIV Status

 The HIV and hepatitis programs contracts with several partners to offer FREE HIV and hepatitis C testing at various locations through out North Dakota.
 Free testing is available for anyone at risk of HIV and/or hepatitis C infection.
-Find the closest testing site to you and call to make an appointment.
-Some testing sites may have alternate hours due to the pandemic.
+Review the list of HIV testing sites below to find the closest testing site to you and call to make an appointment.
+Many of these sites also offer low cost STI testing.
+Please note, some testing sites may have alternate hours due to the pandemic.

 Of those infected with HIV, 1 in 7 don't know that they are infected.